rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 - This ABI is designed to work similar to sbrk() to support malloc/free implementations common with existing open source libraries.
 - Calling this ABI with with a size of 0 will return the current heap location.
 - Calling this ABI with a size (in bytes) will result in return the previous heap location.
 The current heap location will be set to the previous location, plus the provide size, rounded to the nearest page size.
-- The microkernel does not support virtual address to physical address conversions.
+- The heap is not mapped into the direct map, so virtual to physical (and vice versa) translations are not possible.
-- The microkernel does not support physical address to virtual address conversions.
 - There is no ability to free heap memory

 **Input:**